jolespin/veba/DEVELOPMENT.md

 * Expand Microeukaryotic Protein Database
 * Automated consensus protein cluster annotations.
 First need to create a hierarchical naming scheme that uses NR > KOFAM > Pfam.
 * Create a wrapper around `hmmsearch` that takes in score cutoffs and outputs a useable table.
 This will be used in place of `KOFAMSCAN` which creates thousands of intermediate files.
+* Add MAG-level counts to prokaryotic and eukaryotic.
+Add optional bam file for viral binning, if so then add MAG-level counts
+*
 **Probably (Yes)?:**
 * Add a `metabolic.py` module
 * Swap [`TransDecoder`](https://github.com/TransDecoder/TransDecoder) for [`TransSuite`](https://github.com/anonconda/TranSuite)
+* Add support for `Anvi'o` object export in `cluster.py`
+* Add spatial coverage to `coverage.py` script like in `mapping.py` module?
+Maybe just the samtools coverage output.

 **...Maybe (Not)?**

 * Add `VAMB` as an option for `binning-prokaryotic.py` (requires python >= 3.7,<3.8)
 * Add an option for sample name prefix in `assembly.py`